noi-techpark/odh-docs/source/datasets.rst

 * Südtirol Wein.
 * Route220, Nevicam and Driwe e-charging stations provider

-.. topic:: A note about datasets.
+.. dropdown:: :strong:`A note about datasets`
+   :container: + shadow
+   :title: bg-primary text-white text-center font-weight-bold
+   :body: bg-light text-right font-italic

    The Open Data Hub contains many datasets: a few have been provided for testing purposes, other are meant for internal use only, and other